automl/CARL/docs/source/environments/environment_families/brax.rst

     :alt: Screenshot of CARLHumanoid

-Here, a Humanoid needs to learn how to run in the +x direction.
+Here, a Humanoid needs to learn how to walk forward.

 .. csv-table:: Defaults and Bounds